Martin Milner

-Martin Sam Milner (December 28, 1931 – September 6, 2015) was an American actor and radio host.
-He is best known for his performances on two television series: Route 66, which aired on CBS from 1960 to 1964, and Adam-12, which aired on NBC from 1968 to 1975.
+Martin Sam Milner (December 28, 1931 – September 6, 2015) was an American actor.
+He was best known for his starring roles on two popular television series, as Tod Stiles on Route 66 (1960–64) and as Officer Pete Malloy on Adam-12 (1968–75).

 Early years

 Milner was born on December 28, 1931, in Detroit, Michigan, the son of Mildred (née Martin), a Paramount Theater circuit dancer, and Sam Gordon Milner, who worked as a construction hand and later a film distributor.
 Sam was a Polish-Jewish immigrant.
-The family left Detroit when Milner was a young child, moved frequently, and settled in Seattle, Washington by the time he was nine.
-There he became involved in acting, first in school, and then in a children's theater group at the Cornish Playhouse.
+The family left Detroit when Milner was a young child, moved frequently, and settled in Seattle, Washington, by the time he was nine.
+There, he became involved in acting, first in school, and then in a children's theater group at the Cornish Playhouse.

-When Milner was a teenager, he moved with his family to Los Angeles where his parents hired an acting coach and later an agent for him.
+When Milner was a teenager, he moved with his family to Los Angeles, where his parents hired an acting coach and later an agent for him.
 Milner had his first screen test and began his film career with his debut in the Warner Bros. film Life with Father (1947).
 Less than two weeks after that film was completed in August 1946, Milner contracted polio.
 He recovered within a year and had bit parts in two more films, then was graduated from North Hollywood High School in 1949.
 He immediately landed a minor role in the film Sands of Iwo Jima starring John Wayne.